liltrackpad/jolv/README.md

 ```

 ### Release
-- I will release this as soon as im finished developing its
+- I will release this as soon as im finished developing it